 Records are kept of the gas usage, visible emissions, and hours run for each unit.
-The emissions for units #1 & #2 are reported together and units #3 & #4 are reported together since there are different emission factors for the two groupings.
+For the MAERS report, the emissions for units #1 & #2 are reported together and units #3 & #4 are reported together since there are different emission factors for the two groupings.
 All of the engines are lean burn but units #3 & #4 have been retrofitted with clean burn technology.